-If your Windows system in on a domain then use the
+If your Windows system is on a domain then use the

 w32tm /domain command.

-When executing the command, sometimes you might see “The computer did not resync because no time data was available” error.
-This is fairly common.
-Especially in Windows 7 and 8.
+When executing the command, sometimes you might see the “The computer did not resync because no time data was available” error.
+This is pretty common, especially in Windows 7 and 8.
 Just execute the command multiple times and it should work.

 Use Custom Time Server to Sync Time